tidyverse/tidyverse.org/content/blog/ellmer-0-3-0/index.md

 This release includes several improvements that make ellmer more reliable and easier to use at scale:

 -   **Enhanced reliability**. ellmer now retries requests up to 3 times by default (controllable with `options(ellmer_max_tries)`), and will retry if the connection fails, not just if the request returns a transient error.
-The default timeout (`options(ellmer_timeout)`) now applies to the initial connection phase.
+The default timeout (`options(ellmer_timeout_s)`) now applies to the initial connection phase.
 Together these changes should make ellmer much more reliable in turbulent network conditions.

 -   **Batch processing**.
 New [`parallel_chat_text()`](https://ellmer.tidyverse.org/reference/parallel_chat.html) and [`batch_chat_text()`](https://ellmer.tidyverse.org/reference/batch_chat.html) functions make it easy to just extract the text responses from parallel/batch responses.